[?] Subscribe To This Site

 _________________________

-Doctors now have a much better system for identifying anorexia nervosa symptoms, but often it isn't until there is a health problem that anorexics end up seeing a physician.
+Doctors now have a much better system for identifying anorexia nervous symptoms.
+Unfortunately, more often than not, it is not until there is a health problem that anorexics end up seeking a physician.

--Therefore, it is crucial that parents, educators and others who work with young people, become acquainted with the signs and symptoms of anorexia nervosa.
+-Therefore, it is crucial that parents, educators and others who work with young people become more acquainted with the signs and symptoms of anorexia nervosa.

--Anorexia nervosa symptoms typically fall into three different categories.
-Anorexics may display one or more symptoms from just one of these categories, from two of the categories or from all three.
+Anorexia nervosa symptoms typically fall into three different categories. (two main types) Anorexics may display one or more symptoms from just one of these categories, from two of the categories or from all three.

 -However, having familiarity with the signs and symptoms of anorexia nervosa can often open a door to further exploration, which in turn can result in getting the person in front of a doctor sooner, and getting the help they need in the earliest possible stages of the illness.